dc0d/IronswornCompanionBot/README.md

 > My goal for creating this repo is playing around with rust.
 I do not intend to maintain it.
 >
-> This is my ever first deployed rust app.
+> This is one of my first ever deployed rust app.
 No good coding practices is followed whatsoever.
 Because I just wanted to see something on the screen.
 >
 > The license is MIT.
-So, you can fork it and do whatever you want with the code.
+So, you can fork it and do whatever you want with the code - following MIT requirements & implications.

 # resources & tools